 Nylon skate plates are lighter and are often found on less expensive roller skates.
 Sometimes nylon plates are referred to as plastic.
 Nylon plates can flex, which means less power transfer.
 Some styles of skating require the skater to go up on their toe stops when stopping or during quick take offs, and the flex nylon plates have is not ideal for these styles.
 Other skaters prefer nylon plates because of how lightweight they are.
 If lightweight is your preference, and flex isn't a concern, look for a nylon plate that is still durable, such as the Sunlite plate that has patented v-bracing design and a lifetime warranty against breakage.

 Aluminum (most common) or magnesium plates are preferred by skaters needing a plate that is less likely to break if used frequently, roughly or by a heavier skater.
 Alloy plates also offer more power transfer (less flex) than nylon plates.

-Most skate plates commonly come with 45 degree angle or 10 degree angle.
-There are a few other angles, but most come in either 45 degree or 10 degree angle.
+Most skate plates come with a 45 degree angle or 10 degree angle.
+There are a few other angles, but these are the most common.
 Both styles can be advantageous for a variety of skaters.
 More elite skaters usually know which degree they prefer for their style and will stick with that at all times.
 Newer skaters may find it best to use the following suggestions, or experiment with both and see which one best suits their style of skating.

 10 degree plates tend to give a more stable feeling, because the kingpin and cushions are located more vertically under the skater.
 This is definitely the most common style.